← All Countries

 Jordan

 Global Diet Quality Project.
-DQQ for Jordan.
-Accessed at dietquality.org.
+Diet Quality Questionnaire (DQQ) for Jordan.
+Accessed at dietquality.org on August 15, 2025.

 Indicators